-SEC575: Mobile Device Security and Ethical Hacking is designed to give you the skills to understand the security strengths and weaknesses of Apple iOS and Android devices.
-Mobile devices are no longer a convenience technology - they are an essential tool carried or worn by users worldwide, often displacing conventional computers for everyday enterprise data needs.
+SEC575: Mobile Device Security and Ethical Hacking is designed to give you the skills to understand the security strengths and weaknesses of Apple iOS and Android devices, including Android 12 and iOS 15.
+Mobile devices are no longer a convenience technology.
+They are an essential tool carried or worn by users worldwide, often displacing conventional computers for everyday enterprise data needs.
 You can see this trend in corporations, hospitals, banks, schools, and retail stores across the world.
-Users rely on mobile devices today more than ever before -- we know it, and the bad guys do too.
-The SEC575 course examines the full gamut of these devices.
+Users rely on mobile devices today more than ever before and the bad guys do too.
+SEC575 examines the full gamut of these devices.

 Learn How to Pen Test the Biggest Attack Surface in Your Entire Organization

 With the skills you acquire in SEC575, you will be able to evaluate the security weaknesses of built-in and third-party applications.
 You'll learn how to bypass platform encryption and manipulate apps to circumvent client-side security techniques.
 You'll leverage automated and manual mobile application analysis tools to identify deficiencies in mobile app network traffic, file system storage, and inter-app communication channels.
 You'll safely work with mobile malware samples to understand the data exposure and access threats affecting Android and iOS devices, and you'll learn how to bypass locked screens to exploit lost or stolen devices.

 Throughout the course, students will use the innovative Corellium platform to experience iOS and Android penetration testing in a realistic environment.
 Corellium allows users to create virtualized iOS and Android devices with full root access even on the latest versions.
 By using this platform, SEC575 students can immediately test their skills right in their own browser, while still having full SSH/ADB capabilities and access to a range of powerful tools.

 Take a Deep Dive into Evaluating Mobile Apps and Operating Systems and Their Associated Infrastructure